bbmoz/pretty-web-console/README.md

 You can use the rich **chaining** api and/or pass a **config** for your desired logs.
 It's easy!

+There are also options for showing logs for certain log levels and can even support your very own custom logger.

 ### Chaining

 ```javascript